20 Ways To Keep Your Company Safe From Employee Negligence & Mistakes

-Employees can also make costly makes and it’s important to minimize these.
+Employees can make costly mistakes and it’s very important to minimize these.

 1. Keep some information private